OHIF/Viewers/README.md

 # Viewers
-This repo contains the OHIF DICOM Viewer and Lesion Tracker, and various shared meteor packages
+This repo contains the OHIF DICOM Viewer and Lesion Tracker, and various shared meteor packages.

+Documentation is available here: http://ohif.github.io/Viewers

 ### Demos
 [OHIF viewer](http://viewer.ohif.org/) - A prototype general-purpose radiology viewer with a variety of tools exposed.